jiteshjha/Frequent-item-set-mining/README.md

 ##Dataset:

 `retail.dat` contains the (anonymized) retail market basket data from an anonymous Belgian retail store(Source: http://fimi.ua.ac.be/data/).
-Additionally, `retail.dat` was converted into `retail.csv` using `dat2csv.py` provided in the repository.
+Additionally, `retail.dat` was converted into `retail.csv` using `dat2csv.py` provided in the repository

-##To-Do:

-* Parallel Partition method for speeding up mining process (Reference : http://ieeexplore.ieee.org/abstract/document/553164/)